Adrian-Utz/java-game-test/README.md

-# This small program is my work in progress.
+# This small program is currently abandoned

-# It does have some uniplemented methods
+# It does have some uniplemented methods and drawings if you want them